Tannerguo/tannerguo.github.io/_pages/about.md

 Biography
 ======
 My research interests are in battery technology and nuclear energy.
 In my spare time I like to tinker with AI recognition implementation for home surveillance systems through Linux. <br> <br>
-What I'm doing now: researching a way to bypass region lock on Roborock robotic vacuums from China
+What I'm doing in my spare time: researching a way to bypass region lock on Roborock robotic vacuums from China, Building a fence and landscaping work around the house

 Interests